Originally published on 07/30/2020

 The last thing you need to bummer your summer fun is a broken-down car — especially before or during a road trip.
 The best offense against common heat-related vehicle issues during the summer is a good defense, so make sure you keep up with your routine car maintenance during the summer.

 Summer is a great time to review your car emergency plan.
-Be sure to stock up on emergency supplies that you may need for a flat tire or other problem that can occur without warning.
-Extra water or sports drinks, nonperishable snacks for children, and sunscreen are all smart additions to an already stocked emergency kit.
+Be sure to stock up on emergency supplies that you may need for a flat tire or other problems that can occur without warning.
+Extra water or sports drinks, nonperishable snacks for children, and sunscreen are all smart additions to an already-stocked kit.

 2. Always Practice Safe Driving